-Clark aired a story about a Denver press conference Frontier held recently to announce new flight routes which agitated Faulkner.
-During the press conference, two flight attendants silently stood behind corporate executives while holding a banner.
+Clark aired a story about a Denver press conference Frontier Airlines held recently to announce new flight routes which agitated Faulkner.
+Two flight attendants silently stood behind corporate executives holding a Frontier Airlines banner throughout the press conference.
 Clark pointed out general customer frustration with the airline and commented on the perceived plight of the (seemingly) beleaguered flight attendants.

-Faulkner’s response was less than professional and, as Clark points out, potentially reflective of how corporate communications may look inside the airline.
+Faulkner’s response was less than professional.
+As Clark points out, it also is potentially reflective of how corporate communications may look inside the airline.

 Faulkner’s letter is below.
 In it, he calls Clark a jerk and a hypocrite.
-He also criticizes his journalistic skills and pokes fun at his physical stature.
+Faulkner also criticized his journalistic skills and poked fun at his physical stature.

-The Vice President of Marketing at Frontier issued this apology to Clark:
+The Vice President of Marketing at Frontier Airlines issued this apology to Clark: